libis/rdm-integration/ai-context.md

 - PR hygiene: always include Provenance (Prompt/Model/Date/Author); labels ai/governance; default to draft PRs.
 - Quality gates: when code/workflows change, run a fast lint/test and report PASS/FAIL succinctly.
 - Suggestions policy: suggest updates only after “read context”; users can opt out via `.ai/context.local.json`.
+- **Credential handling guardrail:** Frontend `credentials.token` is _not_ an OAuth access token.
+For OAuth flows (e.g., Globus) it carries the opaque session ID needed by the backend to fetch/refresh tokens from Redis.
+Never expose or persist real OAuth access/refresh tokens client-side; only API tokens supplied manually by users may live in the browser.

 ### Context recall protocol